 The first two of these bills, Senate Bill 1747 and House Bill 2300, dealt with the creation of a new type of county TRZ called a county energy transportation reinvestment zone (CETRZ).
-CETRZs aim to help counties in shale energy regions alleviate pavement deterioration to roads, bridges, and other infrastructure caused by oil and gas exploration.
-This legislation also created a grant-based fund administered by the Texas Department of Transportation (TxDOT) for transportation infrastructure projects located in these areas, which counties that have created a CETRZ can access.
+CETRZs aim to help counties in shale energy regions alleviate pavement deterioration to roads, bridges, and other infrastructure caused by oil and gas exploration.^{2,3} This legislation also created a grant-based fund administered by TxDOT for transportation infrastructure projects located in these areas, which counties that have created a CETRZ can access.

-On the other hand, Senate Bill 971 (SB 971) expanded the TRZ concept to all modes of transportation by enabling port authorities and navigation districts to establish port authority TRZs.
-This expansion is an important development because, compared to land transportation modes, there are few federal or state loan or grant programs that are dedicated specifically to the
+On the other hand, Senate Bill 971 (SB 971) expanded the TRZ concept to all modes of transportation by enabling port authorities and navigation districts to establish Port Authority TRZs.
+This expansion is an important development because, compared to land transportation modes, there are few federal or state loan or grant programs that are dedicated specifically to the marine mode.
+In fact, there is currently no source of direct state investment in deep or shallow-draft ports in Texas.
+In response to this need for new and creative approaches to funding port-related infrastructure, SB 971 added the Port Authority TRZs tool as another method to fund infrastructure in these multimodal facilities.